paavohuhtala/saituri-9000/readme.md

 ### Testing

 Saituri supports integration / browser tests using Playwright.
 Tests require Docker Compose, because they run against a real PostgreSQL instance.
 Test scripts build, start and stop the necessary infrastructure automatically.

+Running tests requires installing a Playwright-specific version of Chromium, which can be accomplished with `yarn playwright install chromium`.
+This needs to be run after each notable release

 There are two different ways to run the tests:
 - `yarn test:e2e:ci`